-Compensation:
+Financial Compensation:

 Your compensatory package is outlined in the job description.
 The financial formula follows the Alaska Department of Labor's hourly wage laws.
-However, we are offering a weekly rate, based on a maximum amount of time worked; if you accomplish your responsibilities before the stated "clock out" time, you will still be paid for the hours we've committed to you.
+However, we are offering a weekly rate, based on a maximum amount of time worked; if you accomplish your responsibilities before the stated "clock out" time, you will still be paid the weekly rate.
 For example, if your Job Description indicates that your shift concludes at 9:00p.m., and you finish your work at 8:30 p.m., you will still be paid as though you worked up to 9:00 p.m.
-You are still expected to check in with management to ensure your duties, including "other duties as assigned," are complete before you clock out early and receive full compensation.
-With this policy we hope to A) give you a solid idea of how much you'll make during the season, as well as B) encourage efficiency when getting your job done without getting financially penalized for completing your tasks early.